Back

 Section 17 - ENTRY OF PROPERTY

-A constable may enter and search any premises for the purpose:
+A constable may enter and search premises without a warrant to:

 Section 18 - SEARCH OF A PROPERTY AFTER AN ARREST